 Resignation Do's and Don'ts

+You want to quit.
+So, take a deep breath and plan ahead.
 Here's what you should (and what you shouldn't) do when resigning from your job.

-Here's what to say when you quit your job.
-Also, review what not to say when you're resigning.
+Be Careful What You Say to Your Boss.
+It’s best to be careful with your words, so here's what to say when you quit your job.
+Also, review what not to say when you resign.
 Your resignation letter will be placed in your employment file, and it can come back to haunt you—even years after you have resigned.
 It honestly isn't worth venting.

 - COBRA vs. Marketplace Insurance When You Lose a Job